Skip to main content

 Permissions Configuration

-Control how and when users are prompted to approve tool execution through Dexto's flexible confirmation system.
+Control how and when users are prompted to approve tool execution through Dexto's approval system.

 For complete field documentation, event specifications, and UI integration details, see agent.yml → Permissions.